inezd24/PopulationGenetics/README.md

 done
 ```

 3c.
-Do the same for the concatenated file
+Do the same for the concatenated file.
 ```
 awk 'NR==FNR{a[$0];next}($1 in a)' Raute_individuals.txt ./hap_ibd/concat_raute.ibd > ./hap_ibd/concat_raute.ibd2
 awk 'NR==FNR{a[$0];next}($1 in a)' Raute_individuals.txt ./hap_ibd/concat_raute.ibd2 > ./hap_ibd/concat_raute_113.ibd